 Once the eggplant has drained, lay the slices flat on a dish towel, place another towel on top and blot dry.
 They should be kind of floppy now that they have given up a lot of their water.

 Transfer the slices to the parchment lined sheet pans.
 Use a pastry brush to coat both sides generously with olive oil from edge to edge.
+If you don't have one, just slather it on with your fingers!
+(Fun!)

 While the eggplant roasts, make the sauce.
 Transfer the can of San Marzano tomatoes to a bowl and crush them by hand, removing any hard stems that remain.
 Use a microplane grater to grate the garlic cloves.